A trajectory of curiosity

 more efficient than an air prop because it's pushing against an

 incompressible and dense material -- water -- which ought to be better

 for mechanical energy transfer than pushing against a compressible

 light material, air.
 Years later I found that N. I. Belavin

-14 reports that about double the thrust comes from water props as
+about double the thrust comes from water props as compared with

 A stupid idea here is this: WIG boats have a limited safe velocity